 Use More Foliage With Color and Texture

 While shrubs provide structure, you can really mix things up with the foliage of perennials.
 There is so much variety now, you almost don't need flowers.
 Almost.

 Keeping the garden in bloom all season is an art that needs constant tweaking.
 But even when there is a lapse in flowering, plants with great leaves can make it barely noticeable.

-Colorful foliage, like the brilliant yellow of 'Sum and Substance' Hosta or 'Gold Heart' dicentra, the deep maroons for 'Obsidian' coral... bells, the endless choices of striped and speckled and frosted leaves, like Brunnea 'Jack Frost', above.
+Colorful foliage, like the brilliant yellow of 'Sum and Substance' Hosta or 'Gold Heart' dicentra, are good options.
+There's also the deep maroons for 'Obsidian' coral bells, the endless choices of striped and speckled and frosted leaves, like Brunnea 'Jack Frost', above, and more.

 And that's just the color.
 There are equally as many choices with shapes and textures, like the delicate, frilly thread-leaf coreopsis juxtaposed with the wide, bold leaves of 'Silver Giant' Hosta.

 No plant blooms incessantly all season, but there’s no stopping great foliageContinue to 7 of 11 below.

 Adding Fragrance to the Garden

 There’s not been much point in stopping to smell the roses lately.
 Most of them have no scent at all.
 Like a flavorless tomato that was bred to ship without bruising, flower breeders met our need for longer bloom periods and larger flowers, at the expense of fragrance.